Louis Farrakhan: Women and allegations of sexism

-Muammar Gaddafi
+Relationship with Muammar Gaddafi

 In 1985, Farrakhan obtained working capital in the amount of $5 million, in the form of an interest-free loan from Libya's Islamic Call Society to be repaid within 18 months which was to be used to create a toiletries firm with black employees.
-Libyan President Muammar Gaddafi had also offered Farrahkan guns to begin a black nation.
+Libyan leader Muammar Gaddafi had also offered Farrahkan guns to begin a black nation.
 Farrakhan said that he told Gaddafi that he preferred an economic investment in black America.

 In January 1996, when Farrakhan visited Libya, Gaddafi pledged giving him a gift of $1 billion and a personal award of $250,000.
 As economic activity between the two countries had been restricted by the US government since 1986 following allegations of Libya's connection to terrorism, the financial transfer was blocked.
 It was unclear if Gaddafi would have been in a position to finance the money transfer.

 At the time of the wider uprisings in the Arab world and the Tsunami in Japan in a Chicago press conference on March 31, 2011, Farrakhan said President Obama's action in supporting the rebels in Libya were going to advance the arrival of UFOs, or divine spaceships, as punishments for black sufferings.
 Depicting Obama as engulfed by the people surrounding him, he said: "The stupid mistake that we make is to think that the president is the supreme power.
 Never was.
-Money is the power in America. … All of you know what I’m talking about, Zionist control of the government of the United States of America."
+Money is the power in America. … All of you know what I'm talking about, Zionist control of the government of the United States of America."
 When Gaddafi was killed in October 2011, Farrakhan blamed Obama's advisors whom he called "wicked demons".